EricOnasis/alx-system_engineering-devops/0x00-shell_basics/README.md

 15. Let’s move Moves files beginning with uppercase letters
 16. Clean Emacs Deletes Emacs files
 17. Tree Creates File Tree
+18. Life is a series of commas, not periods lists files and directories separated by comas